angelaanjorin/Roxheim-Baking-School/README.md

 ## Special Thanks

- * Special thanks to my partner and alumni of Code institute Eric Jones for his assistance throughout this project.
+ * Special thanks to my partner and alumni of Code Institute Eric Jones for his assistance throughout this project.